Being stuck in the helpdesk can really suck! All you do is reset passwords, answer basic (stupid?) questions, and turn things on and off.

 Anyway, if you’ve read this far, you’re probably more like the second person.
 You want to move up the industry and eventually hold a top IT position.
 You’re always looking to get an edge on everybody else, or hunting for the next trend so you can jump on it before everyone else.

 Avoid Getting Stuck: Here’s How

-Here’s what you need to do to avoid getting stuck at your entry-level role and move up the industry faster than what most people would say is possible.
+Here’s what you need to do to avoid getting stuck in your entry-level role and move up the industry faster than what most people would say is possible.